yakui-lover/gensokyo-no-tegami/README.md

 ### Gensokyo-no-tegami

-A slightly unusual way of contact.
+A historically proven way of contact.